junxit/us-congress-bills-116/metadata.md

 - 2019-12-06 — The previous question on the motion to recommit with instructions was ordered without objection.
 - 2019-12-06 — The previous question was ordered without objection.
 - 2019-12-06 — The resolution provides for consideration of H.R.
 4 under a closed rule with one hour of general debate.
 Also, the resolution provides for consideration of H. Res.
 326 under a closed rule with one hour of general debate.
 The rule provides that the amendments to H. Res.
 326 and preamble, modified by the amendments in Part B of the report are considered as adopted.
+- 2019-12-09 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.